status-im/status-web/apps/website/docs/status-communities/about-view-only-channels.md

 ---

 :::info
-Currently, you can only set up and manage view-only channels using Status desktop. [:octicons-desktop-download-16: Download Status desktop][status-web-download].
+Currently, you can only set up and manage view-only channels using Status desktop. [:octicons-desktop-download-16: Download Status desktop](https://status.im/get).
 :::

-[Channels][channels-your-quick-start-guide] are spaces for conversation, discussion and information sharing.
+[Channels](./channels-your-quick-start-guide.md) are spaces for conversation, discussion and information sharing.
 By default, all community members with access to a channel can read and send messages.

-As a community [owner or admin][permissions-by-role-in-status-communities], you can set a channel as view-only.
-To learn how to do that, check out [Set up a view-only channel][set-up-a-view-only-channel].
+As a community [owner or admin](./permissions-by-role-in-status-communities.md), you can set a channel as view-only.
+To learn how to do that, check out [Set up a view-only channel](./set-up-a-view-only-channel.md).

 A read-only channel helps maintain clear, uninterrupted communication for specific purposes.
 While members can't respond directly in these channels, they are crucial in keeping your community informed and engaged.

 ## View-only channel permission

-When you [set up a channel permission][set-up-channel-permissions], only members who meet the criteria for that permission can perform the associated action within that channel.
+When you [set up a channel permission](./set-up-channel-permissions.md), only members who meet the criteria for that permission can perform the associated action within that channel.

 This is how the `View` and `View and post` channel permissions work in your community.